 While it would seem logical that technological defenses will improve, the recent history of phishing implies it is unlikely technology will ever fully prevent spear phishing emails from reaching an employee’s inbox.
 Therefore, it stands to reason that crowdsourcing phishing detection allows the first line of defense to report attacks as soon as they hit the network.

 A good analogy is the fruit vendor who helped prevent a terrorist attack in Times Square back in 2010.
 In this instance, a vendor tipped off police after noticing that a car had been parked for several hours on a street in Times Square – an unusual occurrence in such a busy area.
 The car turned out to be loaded with explosives.

-Although a crowded area like Times Square was equipped with expensive surveillance equipment, and had a large police presence, the vendor’s knowledge of the streets made him the best person to identify the suspicious activity.
+Although a crowded area like Times Square was equipped with expensive surveillance equipment and had a large police presence, the vendor’s knowledge of the streets made him the best person to identify suspicious activity.
 On a network, users are often the first to receive attacks, making their reports of suspicious email vital intelligence in preventing data breaches.

 - Educate the workforce so that they view their inbox with suspicion.
 For example, what will the IT team do?
 What information will they ask for?
 This way users are less likely to fall for a phisher trying to unearth a user’s credentials.

 - Introduce a process that encourages users to report suspicious messages and emails, while also including feedback so they understand what it makes the message legitimate or a phishing threat.

 - Use this intelligence to help other users hone their detective skills, perhaps sharing ‘scams of the month’ via a security newsletter.

 - By collecting user reports of suspicious emails and analyzing TTP – such as email content, headers, and URLs, organizations can recognize patterns and take preventive action